Understanding Workplace Bullying: Definitions & Types

 Workplace bullying is not a personality clash or a bad day.

-The academic consensus defines it as repeated negative acts over time, where there is an actual or perceived power imbalance, causing harm to the target's psychological, social, or occupational wellbeing.
+The academic consensus defines it as repeated negative acts over time that involve an actual or perceived power imbalance and cause harm to the target’s psychological, social, or occupational well-being.

-In the UK, ACAS (2022) defines it as unwanted behaviour that is offensive, intimidating, malicious or insulting, representing an abuse or misuse of power that undermines, humiliates, or causes physical or emotional harm.
+In the UK, ACAS (2022) defines it as unwanted behaviour that is offensive, intimidating, malicious, or insulting, and represents an abuse or misuse of power that undermines, humiliates, or causes physical or emotional harm.

 The law does not define bullying specifically, but the Equality Act 2010 applies where the conduct relates to a protected characteristic.

-The label carries weight, and people resist it, especially those in senior roles.
+Therefore, labels carry weight, and people resist them, especially those in senior roles.

 Three forms of workplace bullying are documented in the research literature: